 What is a Pooled Employer Plan (PEP)?

 - Designed to benefit employees of two or more adopting employers, PEPs are qualified retirement plans that can be sponsored and offered only by a Pooled Plan Provider (PPP).
-Employers that adopt a PEP need not share a business nexus to form this group 401(k) Plan; thus PEPs are sometimes referred to as “open MEPs” and, as they increase in number, will likely be more readily available than MEPs.
+Employers that adopt a PEP need not share a business nexus to form this group 401(k) Plan; thus PEPs are sometimes referred to as “open MEPs”.

 -